CMFdata/CMFdata/README.md

 ---

 - # 👋 Hey!
-I'm Christian Maximiliano Fages (CMFdata)
+I'm Christian Maximiliano Fages
 ### 📊 Data Explorer | Curious Learner | Aspiring Data Analyst

 Welcome to my GitHub!
 I'm on a journey of learning in the field of data analytics, exploring tools, techniques, and best practices to turn data into meaningful insights.